hcloud-talos/terraform-hcloud-talos/README.md

 - It uses [KubePrism](https://www.talos.dev/v1.6/kubernetes-guides/configuration/kubeprism/)
   as [cluster endpoint](https://www.talos.dev/v1.6/reference/cli/#synopsis-9).
 - It prepares for the kube-prometheus-stack by enabling listening and enabling service monitors in cilium.
+- If `cluster_api_host` is set, you should create a DNS record, pointing to the Control Plane node private IPs.

 ## Additional installed software in the cluster